Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Numerical Results

-We present the main conclusions of the numerical analysis of the model.
-Details of the numerical implementation for the stochastic dynamics with rates given in Eqs.~(\ref{eq: nonequilibrium rates}) and (\ref{eq: equilibrium rates}) are presented in Appendix~\ref{sec: monte carlo}.
-Time is measured in units of $1/\gamma$, with $\gamma$ as in Eq.~(\ref{eq: equilibrium rates}) and (\ref{eq: nonequilibrium rates}), so the parameter $\gamma$ plays no further role.
-Typical simulations run up to $t = 5\times10^7$.

-Unless stated otherwise, all results below refer to the nonequilibrium dynamics with transition rates given in Eq.~\eqref{eq: nonequilibrium rates}.
+We present the main conclusions of the numerical analysis of the nonequilibrium dynamics with rates given in Eq.~\eqref{eq: nonequilibrium rates}.
+We work at filling factor $\overline\rho = 1/2$, except in Sec.~\ref{sec: other filling factors}, where we also use the equilibrium dynamics with rates given in Eq.~\eqref{eq: equilibrium rates} as a comparison point.
+The initial state is either an infinite-temperature (white noise) configuration, obtained by placing $N=\bar\rho L_x L_y$ particles uniformly at random on the lattice, or a phase-separated configuration of prescribed geometry.
 We have examined cases in which the temperature profile crosses the critical point as well as cases that remain entirely subcritical.
-Although finite-size scaling is more difficult to analyze when the critical point is crossed, the qualitative phenomenology appear to be the same in both cases.
+Although finite-size scaling is more difficult to analyze when the critical point is crossed, the qualitative phenomenology appears to be the same in both cases.